 Inspired by these cute monster counting cards on Playdough to Plato, here's a sticky variation of it.
 I know right, why a sticky version?

-Because there’s just something about sticky stuffs that ALWAYS get kids’ attention.
-They just love these sticky stuffs, think glue, stickers, washi tapes and the star of this activity – CONTACT PAPER.
+Because there's just something about sticky stuff that always gets kids' attention.
+They just love these sticky stuff!
+Think glue, stickers, washi tapes and the star of this activity - Contact Paper.

 What do you need?

 - Number cards (I got mine from Daiso.
 You can simply write numbers on small pieces of cardstock paper.)

 Cut a piece of contact paper (12" by 12") and draw a monster on the non-sticky side.
 Do not draw the eyes.
 Stick this contact paper on a door/wall, sticky side facing out.
 Invite your child to choose a number card and put the same number of eyes on the monster.
 Count out loud as your child pastes the googly eyes to encourage one to one correspondence counting.

 Related: Offer your child more opportunities to practice with these 10 Easy Counting Activities.

 Picking up these little goggly eyes is such great fine motor work for toddlers.
 Have the children peel off the goggly eyes to work those little fingers more!